Posted by Exercising with a Disability – Find An Escapeadmin on Monday, July 23rd, 2012

 Take Crawford Shaw, for example.
 Crawford had been a lifelong competitive runner before an emergency amputation of his lower leg.
 One of his most difficult adjustments was not being able to run.
 The sport had always been his way of relieving stress and mentally getting away from it all.
 It looked like his disability would become a major life obstacle.

 During his recovery, Crawford began thinking about rowing, but had never given the sport a try.
 He contacted Katherine Harman, the adaptive rowing coach at the Halifax, Nova Scotia Rowing Club.
 Katherine is an accomplished Masters Rower.
 Shes also a professor at Dalhousie University in the school of Physiotherapy.

 In very little time, he realized hed found his new escape.
 It was a sport that challenged him, no matter what level of physical conditioning he had, and it was a terrific way to relieve stress.
 The best part of rowing is the zen of it, your total concentration is on the stroke, breathing, and technique, said Crawford.
 Your mind is emptied of all those worrisome thoughts and distractions.

 Under Katherine Harman, the adaptive rowing club has expanded, including not just rowers with physical disabilities, but those with visual impairments too.
-It’s a sport that requires partnership, so the sense of community at the club and between the athletes gets even stronger.
-As Crawford noted, “Rowing becomes spiritual as each rower is sharing that moment with each other, focused on rowing and working together.
-The best part is finding a sense of belonging – esprit de corps.”
+Its a sport that requires partnership, so the sense of community at the club and between the athletes gets even stronger.

 If you’d like more information about exercising with a disability, there’s a wealth of information available from a variety of different sources.
 Disabled-world.com has a number of articles.
 Click here to get more info about exercising with a disability.